brianleroux/xui/README.md

 arguments:

 - location:string can be one of inner, outer, top, bottom
-- htmlFragment:string any string of html markup
+- htmlFragment:string any string of html markup or HTMLElement

 example: